Application Crash Dumps on Windows

-Start the Windows Explorer and locate the crash dump file in the folder
+Start the Windows Explorer and locate the dump file in the folder

 %LOCALAPPDATA%\CrashDumps with the file suffix

-NOTE: this folder contains up to 10 crash dump files only.
-Crash dump file #11 will replace the oldest file #1.
-Therefore, move crash dump files into another folder to avoid removal.
+NOTE: per default, this folder contains up to 10 dump files only!
+Dump #11 will replace the oldest dump file #1.
+Therefore, move dump files into another folder to avoid removal!

-Please note that this step is for software developers only.
+Please note that this step is done by software developers only.
 Normally, you just send the crash dump file with a bug report to the software vendor.